Alex Jennings: 2010s

-In 2010, he played Captain Shipshape in the CBeebies second series of Grandpa in my Pocket and starred in the film Belle.
+In 2010, Jennings played Captain Shipshape in the CBeebies second series of Grandpa in my Pocket and starred in the film Belle.
 After that, he played Henry Tizard in Castles in the Sky.

 In 2011, he played Mikhail Bulgakov in the National Theatre's production of Collaborators.
 In 2014, he played the role of Willy Wonka in Charlie and the Chocolate Factory the Musical, which was directed by Sam Mendes and was performed on London's West End theatre district.
 He took over the role from Douglas Hodge in 2014.

 From 2011 to 2014, Jennings played Alan Cowdrey QC in the BBC One legal drama Silk.
-He has also appeared in the PBS/Masterpiece Theatre television series Inspector Lewis (2012), and Foyle's War (2015).
+He has also appeared in the ITV television series Lewis (2012), and Foyle's War (2015).

 Jennings portrayed playwright Alan Bennett in the 2015 film The Lady in the Van opposite Academy Award winner Dame Maggie Smith in the title role.
 The film is directed by Nicolas Hytner, who is a long-time collaborator from the theatre.
 The film also featured performances from Jim Broadbent, Claire Foy, Frances de la Tour, and James Corden.
 The film premiered at the 2015 Toronto International Film Festival to great acclaim, specifically for Smith's performance.
 To promote the film Maggie Smith, and Jennings, appeared on The Graham Norton Show, this is Smith's first chat show appearance in over 40 years.

-In 2016, he reprised his role as Professor Henry Higgins in the Australian 60th anniversary production of My Fair Lady, directed by Julie Andrews.
+In 2016, Jennings reprised his role as Professor Henry Higgins in the Australian 60th anniversary production of My Fair Lady, directed by Julie Andrews.

 On television, from 2016 to 2017, he appeared in the Netflix series The Crown alongside Claire Foy and Jared Harris, as Prince Edward, Duke of Windsor, uncle to Queen Elizabeth and great-uncle to Prince Charles (whom Jennings played in The Queen).
 The series has received widespread acclaim from audiences and critics alike.
 Jennings also portrayed King Leopold I of Belgium in the ITV/PBS series Victoria (2016–2019) alongside Jenna Coleman.

-In 2018 he played Liberal MP Peter Bessell in the BBC One series, A Very English Scandal alongside Hugh Grant, and Ben Whishaw, a miniseries about the Jeremy Thorpe affair directed by Stephen Frears.
+In 2018, Jennings played Liberal MP Peter Bessell in the BBC One series, A Very English Scandal alongside Hugh Grant, and Ben Whishaw, a miniseries about the Jeremy Thorpe affair directed by Stephen Frears.
 The film received widespread critical acclaim with a 97% on Rotten Tomatoes with the critics consensus reading, "Hugh Grant and Ben Whishaw impress in A Very English Scandal, an equally absorbing and appalling look at British politics and society".
 The series also received four Primetime Emmy Award nominations including a win for Whishaw for his performance.